Associate Professor, Director, Interdepartmental Program in Linguistics

 Ph.D.
 University of Michigan 2007

-Embodied Interaction, Video Analysis, Semiotics, Ethnography, Language in Human Evolution and Prehistory, Language Contact, Documentary Linguistics, Indigenous languages of the Americas: Zapotec, Chatino, Chinantec (Mexico), Na-Dene (U.S.A and Canada)
+Embodied Interaction, Video Analysis, Semiotics, Ethnography, Language in Human Evolution and Prehistory, Language Contact, Documentary Linguistics, Indigenous languages of the Americas: Zapotec, Chatino, Chinantec (Otomanguean: Oaxaca, Mexico), Nottoway (Iroquoian: Virginia, U.S.A)

 My research trajectory has grown from an interdisciplinary education in anthropology and linguistics along with my fascination with the place of language in human sociality.
 This has led me to develop methods of multimodal interaction and video analysis of embodied interaction within my ethnographic and documentary work, and also to develop historical linguistic methods bearing on the study of prehistory.
 I teach courses on Language and Culture, Language Contact, Language in Human Evolution, Linguistic Field Methods, Native American Languages, and Multimodal Interaction and Video Analysis.

-In my current book project, I integrate ethnography, video analysis, and grammatical analysis to study the way human action weaves language together with social life in a highland Zapotec community of Oaxaca, Mexico, based on a 50-hour video corpus of interactions built through participatory methods with community involvement, supported by the Max Planck Institute for Psycholinguistics and the National Endowment for the Humanities.
+In my book Saying and Doing in Zapotec: Multimodality, Resonance, and the Language of Joint Actions., I integrate ethnography, video analysis, and grammatical analysis to study the way human action weaves language together with social life in a highland Zapotec community of Oaxaca, Mexico, based on a 50-hour video corpus of interactions built through participatory methods with community involvement, supported by the Max Planck Institute for Psycholinguistics and the National Endowment for the Humanities.
 Saying and Doing in Zapotec: Language and Joint Actions in a Oaxacan Village is about how language is shaped through everyday collaborations in the joint projects that build meaningful worlds.
 These projects include the managing of social relations, the achieving and repairing of intersubjectivity, and the coordination of action with material culture.
 The book is intended as a contribution to linguistic and anthropological theory, and as a rich description of language and social life in an Indigenous community of Mexico that can inform professional scholars and graduate students of language and culture, yet is written to be readable by advanced undergraduate students and scholars of other disciplines.
 My engagement is built with theory and methods that integrate talk, body techniques like gestures and eye gaze, and actions with material objects, in interactional, and moral ecologies of collaborative action.

 I also maintain an active research program on the cultural evolution of language, working both to understand language as evolved, embodied, social-cognitive practices, and to interpret prehistory in the Americas through the material relations among Indigenous languages.
 This work integrates traditional methods of historical linguistics, with computational phylogenetic methods drawn from bioinformatics and applied to databases coding linguistic typology.
 I’ve published in this area on work with the Dene languages of North America, and the Yeniseian languages of Siberia, and am currently expanding the databases, with colleagues and student assistants, to include Eskimo and Aleut, and beyond this to other Indigenous languages of the American continents.
 In a narrower scope, I am working toward a book on the linguistic and cultural history of West Zapotec and its place in the emergence of one of the earliest state-level societies in the western hemisphere.